 Recipe FAQs

-If your fritters are falling apart during cooking, it is likely that there was not enough binding or you flipped them before they had a chance to set.
-You can solve this by mixing in about 2 to 4 tablespoons more almond flour into the batter to help the fritters stay together.
-Also, make sure to cook them at medium heat and develops a deep golden crust on both sides.
+If your zucchini fritters are falling apart during cooking, it is likely that there was not enough binding or you flipped them before they had a chance to set.
+Here are few steps to make sure that the fritters don't fall apart:

 Zucchini skin is thin, edible and is a big source of nutrition.
-So you don't want to peel your summer squashes before cooking them.
+So you don't want to peel it before cooking.

 More healthy snack ideas